Deploy Enterprise PKS by Importing a YAML Configuration File

 Page last updated:

-If you have an existing YAML configuration file from a previous deployment of Enterprise Pivotal Container Service (Enterprise PKS), you can use the VMware Enterprise PKS Management Console to deploy a new Enterprise PKS instance from that file.
+If you have an existing YAML configuration file from a previous deployment of VMware Enterprise PKS, you can use the VMware Enterprise PKS Management Console to deploy a new Enterprise PKS instance from that file.

-Note: You can only use the management console to deploy Enterprise PKS from a YAML file if that YAML file was generated by Enterprise PKS Management Console version 1.0 or later.
-YAML files from beta releases of the management console are incompatible with this release.
+Notes: You can only use the management console to deploy Enterprise PKS from a YAML file if that YAML file was generated by Enterprise PKS Management Console version 1.0 or later.
+YAML files from beta releases of the management console are not compatible with this release.

 YAML Files and Passwords

 When Enterprise PKS Management Console generates the content of the YAML file for the YAML editor, it masks the passwords for NSX Manager, vCenter Server, and Harbor so that they do not appear in plain text.
 In the generated YAML files, the password fields look like the following example:

 <hidden> tag includes a GUID that refers to a database entry for the password that was entered into the configuration wizard.
 If you import a YAML file from an instance of Enterprise PKS Management Console that is deployed in a different vSphere environment, the GUID provided in the hidden tag will not correspond to an entry in the database of the environment in which you are importing the YAML.
 As a consequence, if you import a YAML from a different vSphere environment, you must manually update the passwords for NSX Manager, vCenter Server, and Harbor in the YAML editor.
 If you are importing a YAML file from the same environment, the correct passwords are held in the database and no action is required.

 - Deploy the Enterprise PKS Management Console Appliance to vCenter Server.

 - The vCenter Server instance must be correctly configured for Enterprise PKS deployment.
 For information about the vCenter Server requirements, see Virtual Infrastructure Prerequisites.